XI4684-AdithyaShankaran/XI-AdithyaShankaran/README.md

 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
-- 💬 Ask me about Web Development, Machine Learning and Competitive COding
+- 💬 Ask me about Web Development, Machine Learning and Competitive Coding

 - 📫 How to reach me: https://twitter.com/AdithyaShan11
 - 😄 Pronouns: He/Him